Scratch logos (Source: MIT, scratch.mit.edu)

 Developing coding, or programming, skills is about learning to take greater control of some of the key channels of self-expression, communication and creation in the digital era.
-Consequently, code literacy is seen by some researchers as one of the core digital literacies.
-When students develop an ability to code, they are no longer limited by the restrictions of commercially available web platforms and apps, or the design templates offered by those platforms and apps; are able to exercise more control over their own self-expression and communication online; and are able to contribute as creative producers and not just consumers in the digital ecosystem.
+Consequently, code literacy – along with its subliteracy, AI literacy – can be viewed as one of the core digital literacies (for more detail, see below).
+When students develop an ability to code, they are no longer limited by the restrictive design templates of commercially available web platforms and apps; they are able to exercise more control over their own self-expression and communication online; and they are able to contribute as creative producers and not just consumers in the digital ecosystem.

 Computational thinking